CatraProto/docs/invoking_api.md

 {
     if (apiCall.Error is FloodWaitError error)
     {
-        _logger.Error("Couldn't reply to the user because the API requires a wait time of: {Time} seconds", error.WaitTime.TotalSecodns);
+        _logger.Error("Couldn't reply to the user because the API requires a wait time of {Time} seconds", error.WaitTime.TotalSeconds);
     }
     else
     {